DerickSniper/DerickSniper/README.md

 - 👋 Hi, I’m @DerickSniper
 - 👀 I’m interested in coding, music & desing !
 - 🌱 I’m currently learning a lot of things ;)
-- 💞️ I’m looking to collaborate on a music/brand project
+- 💞️ I’m looking to collaborate on a music/brand content
 - 📫 How to reach me

 <!---